JUST A SMALL-TIME GIGOLO....

-More and more, I listened to Mack lie about why he stopped dating more than twenty years ago and why he didn’t have any close women friends.
+More and more, I listened to Mack lie about why he stopped dating and why he no longer had any close women friends.
 But, he still couldn’t explain why he devoted all his time to his “Aunt” ...the one he'd never met while his mother was alive.

 Now his 93 year old “Aunt” has Alzheimer’s and her physical problems are limiting her ability to move, walk, and remember.
 If Mack leaves her for even thirty minutes, she roams the neighborhood, often barefooted and scantily clothed.
-Recently, the doting “nephew” has begun experiencing panic attacks, a racing heart, and dangerously-high blood pressure.
-He's also developed diabetes.
-In fact, Mack has been rushed to the emergency room countless times in the past year and, in my opinion, It’s just a matter of time before truth will triumph.
+Recently, the doting “nephew” has begun suffering panic attacks, a racing heart, dangerously-high blood pressure and...developed diabetes.
+In fact, Mack has been rushed to the emergency room countless times in the past year and, in my opinion, It’s only a matter of time before truth will triumph.
 As the old saying goes: We reap what we sow."

-Shortly before my book was published, a so-called fb friend by the phony name of Beauregard Rothschild V sent a email, informing me of a website: sallymillerlies.com.
+Shortly before my book was published, a so-called fb friend--- by the phony name of Beauregard Rothschild V--- sent a email, informing me of a new website: sallymillerlies.com.
 He said that, as a "friend", he felt obliged to inform me of the site.

-This “friend” who said he lived in Romance, Arkansas, was an obvious fake.
-Several of my friends had also been watching him, convinced he was a political spy.
+This so-called “friend”, Beauregard, said he lived in Romance, Arkansas, and I knew he was a fake.
+Several of my friends were also watching him, convinced he was a Hillary- spy.
 After looking at the nasty website and finding its source, I quickly blocked the Fake from Romance (obviously a friend of my daughters) and moved on.

 At last, I knew the identity of Beauregard Rothschild V, the phony facebook "friend" who claimed to live in Romance, Arkansas.
-Mack had disguised himself as Beauregard Rothschild V to gain access to my Facebook page and make certain I saw my daughter's nasty website .
+Mack had disguised himself as Beauregard Rothschild V to gain access to my Facebook page and alert me to my daughter's nasty website .

 It was time to block Mack from my computer, my phone, and my life.
 Like a puzzle with many missing pieces, I'd suddenly hit the jackpot.
-Now, everything fit together; I'd finished the puzzle.
+Now, everything fit together.
+At last, I'd finished the puzzle.